rajangdavis/osvc_ruby/README.md

 ### 'arrf' => analytics report results filter

-'arrf' lets you set filters for an OSCRuby::AnalyticsReportsResults Object.
+'arrf' lets you set filters for an OSvCRuby::AnalyticsReportsResults Object.

 You can set the following keys:
 1. name => The filter name